Netcracker/qubership-opensearch/documentation/installation-guide/README.md

 * `OpenSearchService` - When you deploy with restricted rights or the CRDs' creation is disabled by the Deployer job.
 For more information, see [Automatic CRD Upgrade](#automatic-crd-upgrade).
 * `GrafanaDashboard`, `PrometheusRule`, and `ServiceMonitor` - They should be installed when you deploy OpenSearch monitoring with `monitoring.enabled=true` and `monitoring.monitoringType=prometheus`.
 You need to install the Monitoring Operator service before the OpenSearch installation.
+* `SiteManager` - It is installed when you deploy OpenSearch with Disaster Recovery support (`global.disasterRecovery.mode`).
+You have to install the SiteManager service before the OpenSearch installation.

 **Important**: To create CRDs, you must have cloud rights for `CustomResourceDefinitions`.
 If the deployment user does not have the necessary rights, you need to perform the steps described in the [Deployment Permissions](#deployment-permissions) section before the installation.